hakan-kemal/testimonials-grid-section/README.md

 Areas I want to focus on in future projects:

-- Mastering more complex CSS Grid patterns and asymmetric layouts
+- Exploring more complex CSS Grid patterns and asymmetric layouts
-- Exploring CSS subgrid for nested grid layouts
+- Learning CSS subgrid for nested grid layouts
-- Learning JavaScript fundamentals to add interactivity
+- Adding JavaScript interactivity to components
-- Implementing CSS animations for card hover effects
+- Implementing CSS animations and transitions for better UX
-- Deepening accessibility knowledge with ARIA patterns
+- Improving accessibility with proper ARIA attributes and keyboard navigation

 ### Useful Resources